idbrii/notes/_posts/2017-05-08-vim_plugin.md

 title: Writing a vim plugin
 ---

+If you're writing a vim plugin, there are some things you should know and some tricks you can benefit from.
+I collect mine here.

 *I assume your plugin is named wubwub.
 Replace as appropriate.*

 # Writing a plugin in vimscript